frePPLe/frepple/doc/user-guide/model-reference/distribution-orders.rst

                                    | Higher criticality values indicate a delay of the distribution order will not immediately impact the shipment of any demand.
                                    | A criticality of 999 indicates a distribution order that isn’t used at all to meet any demand.
                                    | Note that the criticality is independent of whether the customer demand will be shipped on time or not.
-delay            Duration          | The delay is a read-only field, calculated by the planning engine.
+delay            duration          | The delay is a read-only field, calculated by the planning engine.
                                    | It compares the end data of the distribution order with the latest possible end date to ship all demands it feeds on time.
 ================ ================= =================================================================================================================================